charleslbryant/nucleus/Nucleus/docs/adr/readme.md

 # Architecture Decision Records (ADRs)

 ## Purpose
-Architecture Decision Records (ADRs) document significant architectural decisions made during the development of Nucleus.
+Architecture Decision Records (ADRs) document significant architectural decisions made during the development of a project.
 Each ADR captures the context, decision, consequences, and rationale for important technical choices that shape the system's architecture.

 ## Structure
 - Each ADR is a standalone markdown file in this directory.
-- ADRs are numbered sequentially (ADR-001, ADR-002, etc.).
+- ADRs are numbered sequentially with 4 digits (ADR-0001, ADR-0002, etc.).
 - Each ADR follows a consistent template format.
 - ADRs are immutable once accepted - new decisions create new ADRs.